quevivasbien/AIIncentives.jl/readme.md

 The `solve.jl` file contains several methods for finding Nash equilibria for a given problem.
 You can call all of these using the `solve` function, which takes a problem and optional keyword arguments and returns a `SolverResult` (which is basically just a container for the equilibrium values of safety, performance, and payoffs, plus an indicator for whether the solver converged successfully).

-By default, `solve(problem)` will find a pure strategy solution for `problem` using a method of iterating on players' best responses: it starts with an arbitrary choice of $X_s$ and $X_p$ and at each iteration figures out the choice of strategy for each player that will maximize their payoff given the others' strategies.
+By default, `solve(problem)` will find a pure strategy solution for `problem` using a method of iterating on players' best responses: it starts with an arbitrary choice of *X<sub>s</sub>* and *X<sub>p</sub>* and at each iteration figures out the choice of strategy for each player that will maximize their payoff given the others' strategies.
 When the best-response strategies stop changing significantly at each iteration, we've reached a Nash equilibrium.
 You can also explicitly specify that you want to use this method by calling:
 ```julia
 solve(problem, method = :iters)
 ```